 Posted by u/TheBoodleKoddle

 20) Overused female tropes.
-The angry Black woman, plus-size women always being loud and clumsy, and, of course, the manic pixie dream girl.
-This isn’t some feminist soapbox — it’s genuinely just lazy and uninspired writing.
+Plus-size women always being loud and clumsy, and, of course, the manic pixie dream girl.

 Posted by u/naugahydeandlace